 allPrivate means that you need an authorization token to download them;

-snapshot means that it's a private bucket containing snapshots created on the B2 web site.
+snapshot means that it's a private bucket containing snapshots created in the Backblaze web UI.

 The user data stored with this bucket.

 The CORS rules for this bucket.
 See CORS Rules for an overview and the rule structure.